Skalbeard/BrainsAtPlayUnity/README.md

 2. Build your Unity project. (make sure the platform is set to webgl)
 3. Copy over the Build and TemplateData folders from your build into the template.
 Make sure you do not delete the buildconfig.js.
 4. Open the webbuild.loader.js file and make sure that the very top line 'function createUnityInstance' has the word 'export' in front of it.
 Then go to line 180 where canvas object is created.
 Some versions of Unity wont have the gl rendercontext object defined here, so right before the line that goes 'if (canvas) {...}', copy in this line: 'let gl, glVersion;'
 5. Now open up the UnityApplet.js and go to the init() function, find where webbuild calls createUnityInstance().
-In its' callback we start an animate method which fetches all the eeg data from the Atlas and sends it over to your gameobject that has the BCIReceiver script on it.
+In its' callback we start an animate method which fetches all the eeg data from the Atlas and sends it over to your gameobject that has the BCIDataListener script on it.
 6. In the SendMessage call, you have to make sure that the first parameter is the name of that game object ans not the script.
-And then the corresponding update method call is universal for your BCIReceiver.
+And then the corresponding update method call is universal for your BCIDataListener.
 Unless you renamed it.

 ## Notes